kin-cs/data_science_notebooks/GCP/readme.md

 Datalab
 ------
 - the path of datalab content is: ```/media/root/mnt/disks/datalab-pd/content/datalab``` if in root by toolbox or ```/mnt/disks/datalab-pd/content/datalab``` if directly in its SSH
+- Look all shortcuts: press esc to enter command mode, then press H.

 Tips
 ---